IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 * **/accounts/** API path calls the Account Management System services in MPLbank.
 * **/customers/loan/** API path calls the [Financial Risk Management System] service in MPLbank.

 The customer and loan approval Mainframe sub-systems expose services through built-in REST/JSON Interfaces.
 In front of the account sub-system, IBM z/OS Connect EE creates REST/JSON Interfaces from COBOL programs running in CICS.
 As a result, these 3 sub-systems are flexible and reachable using REST/JSON API.
-From an high level Perspective, these sub-systems act as micro-services by delivering REST/JSON interfaces and IBM API Connect acts as API layer to manage a unique and final set of banking REST/JSON APIs.
+These sub-systems act as micro-services by delivering REST/JSON interfaces and IBM API Connect acts as API layer to manage a unique and final set of banking REST/JSON APIs.
 The resulting hybrid architecture approach enables the best of both worlds and build a fast and secure API Economy.

 ## Included Components